-The field of Care Coordination currently includes services relating to vascular, cardiovascular, and endovascular surgery, health plan services, coordinated delivery of pharmacy services, and care services, for example.
+The field of Care Coordination currently includes health services relating to vascular surgery, coordinated delivery of pharmacy services, and outpatient care, for example.

-Chronic diseases such as diabetes or cardiovascular diseases are steadily increasing.
-Nearly two-thirds of all people worldwide die of those diseases.
+Chronic diseases such as diabetes or cardiovascular diseases are steadily increasing, and account for more than two thirds of all deaths worldwide.
 In many countries, the majority of the health expenditure is spent on the treatment of chronic diseases.
-To counteract the increasing cost pressure that results from this, more and more health care systems - such as that in the largest market for Fresenius Medical Care, the United States - are no longer compensating for individual services, but rather for a holistic and coordinated care.
+To counteract the increasing cost pressure that results from this, more and more health care systems - such as that in the largest market for Fresenius Medical Care, the United States - are no longer compensating for individual services, but rather for holistic and coordinated care.

 A reasonable estimate of the market volume of coordinated care is not possible due to the large number of different services.
 We currently offer coordinated care services mainly in North America and Asia-Pacific.
 Our services in Care Coordination are adapted to the requirements of these markets.
-The expansion of our coordinated care services may vary across countries and regions, depending on the particular reimbursement system or market specifics.
+The spectrum of our coordinated care services may vary across countries and regions, depending on the particular reimbursement system or market specifics.